 Sex Crime Defense Attorney in Orange County

 If you've been accused or arrested for a sex crime, you understand how serious your situation is.
-Right now, what you need to focus on is remaining calm and getting as good a rape defense attorney in Orange County as possible.
+Right now, what you need to focus on is remaining calm and getting as good an Orange County sex crimes defense attorney as possible.
 No matter what the police or the authorities may say, remember this: you don't have to say a word.
 In fact, we recommend you don't say a thing until your attorney says it's okay.

 - Child molestation - California Penal Code Section 261.5